rethinkdb/horizon/client/README.md

 ##### remove(*id string* || *{id: integer}*)

-Remove a single document from the collection an `id` representing the id of the document to remove or an object that has an `id` key.
+Remove a single document from the collection.
+Takes an `id` representing the `id` of the document to remove or an object that has an `id` key.

 ###### Example